LeonSaal/TGA-FTIR-hyphenation-tool-kit/README.md

 For examples, see [settings/import_profiles](https://github.com/LeonSaal/TGA-FTIR-hyphenation-tool-kit/tree/main/TGA_FTIR_tools/settings/import_profiles).

-The hyphenation is achieved with a separate `.json` of the following structure:
+The hyphenation is achieved with a separate `.json`-file in the ``settings/import_profiles/profiles``-folder of the following structure:
 ```json
 {
     "data": {